Open-Elegoo-Community/rigid-bed-spacers/README.md

 I have not tested these yet, so I don't know if the IS performance changes.
 I have been busy printing other fun things, so I have not wanted to pull the bed up again and re-tram.
 Try it out and get back to me.

-The installation is the same except you will want the smaller hole up on top.
+The installation is the same, except you will want the smaller hole up on top.

 ![image](https://github.com/user-attachments/assets/cdc80bd3-775d-4c0a-9e62-25833e003e54)

+## How tight?
+As a rule of thumb you should leave about 1mm clearance between any obstruction (like belt clips) and the insulation of the bed.